-Canon 20D versus Canon 40D
+Canon 20D vs 40D

-The Canon EOS 20D and the Canon EOS 40D are two enthusiast cameras that were officially introduced, respectively, in August 2004 and August 2007.
+The Canon EOS 20D and the Canon EOS 40D are two enthusiast cameras that were revealed to the public, respectively, in August 2004 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 20D has a resolution of 8.2 megapixel, whereas the 40D provides 10.1 MP.
+The 20D has a resolution of 8.2 megapixels, whereas the 40D provides 10.1 MP.

-Body comparison: Canon 20D vs Canon 40D
+Body comparison: Canon 20D vs 40D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is somewhat larger (3 percent) than the Canon 20D.
 Moreover, the 40D is markedly heavier (7 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the 40D are weather-sealed.

-Sensor comparison: Canon 20D vs Canon 40D
+Sensor comparison: Canon 20D vs 40D

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 40D is 2 percent smaller.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.